 There was a harmful rumour doing the rounds of a link between apricot kernels and cyanide, due to the presence of amygdalin in apricot seeds.
-However, there is only a risk when consumed as a food and in vast quantities.
-Amygdalin is also present in the seeds of many other well-known fruits, including apples, peaches and plums.
-So there really is nothing to worry about.
+However, there is only a risk when the kernels are consumed as a food, in vast quantities over a prolonged period of time.
+Amygdalin is also present in the seeds / kernels of many other well-known fruits, including apples, peaches, cherries, pears and plums.

 In recent years, apricot stone powder also received a bit of a bad rap after a lawsuit was brought against St. Ives Apricot Fresh Skin Scrub in 2017.
 It’s the gritty texture from apricot kernel powder which makes it a fantastic exfoliator and enables you to benefit from its oils and vitamin and mineral content.
 However, some users, as with any popular product, found it didn’t work for them.
 They claimed that the gritty texture actually damaged the skin, causing micro-tears and abrasions which in turn put them at risk of infection.
 The lawsuit was thrown out of court once properly reviewed.